dioniok/sap-fiori-training/Session5_Exercise_2.md

-## Session 5 - Exercise 5
+## Session 5 - Exercise 2

-## Create Order
+This is a reference of Code for Session 5 Exercise.

+## Session 5 Exercise – Post Request
-In this step we will create a post request to backend.
+In this step we will create a post request to backend using **Create Order**.

 ### Add the MessageBox as module.
 On your controller file add the MessageBox library and declare it as global variable